October 7 attacks: Friendly fire and use of the Hannibal Directive

-A July 2024 Haaretz investigation revealed that the IDF ordered the Hannibal Directive to be used, adding: "Haaretz does not know whether or how many civilians and soldiers were hit due to these procedures, but the cumulative data indicates that many of the kidnapped people were at risk, exposed to Israeli gunfire, even if they were not the target."
+A July 2024 Haaretz investigation concluded that the IDF ordered the Hannibal Directive to be used, adding: "Haaretz does not know whether or how many civilians and soldiers were hit due to these procedures, but the cumulative data indicates that many of the kidnapped people were at risk, exposed to Israeli gunfire, even if they were not the target."
 One of these decisions was made at 7:18 A.M., when an observation post reported someone had been kidnapped at the Erez crossing, close to the IDF's liaison office.
 "Hannibal at Erez" came the command from divisional headquarters, "dispatch a Zik."
 The Zik is an unmanned assault drone, and the meaning of this command was clear, Haaretz reported.
+At 10:32 AM, an order was issued to all battalions in the area to fire mortars towards Gaza.
+Documents obtained by Haaretz and the testimonies of soldiers show that use of the Hannibal Directive was "widespread" after an order was issued to the Gaza Division at 11:22 AM that "Not a single vehicle can return to Gaza."

+A source in the Southern Command of the IDF told Haaretz:Everyone knew by then that such vehicles could be carrying kidnapped civilians or soldiers...There was no case in which a vehicle carrying kidnapped people was knowingly attacked, but you couldn't really know if there were any such people in a vehicle.
+I can't say there was a clear instruction, but everyone knew what it meant to not let any vehicles return to Gaza.At 2:00 p.m., all units were instructed not to leave border communities or chase anyone into Gaza, as the border was under heavy, indiscriminate fire.
 Haaretz further reported that at 6:40 P.M. military intelligence believed militants were intending to flee back to Gaza in an organized manner from near Kibbutz Be'eri, Kfar Azza and Kissufim.
 In response the army launched artillery at the border fence area, very close to some of these communities.
 Shells were also fired at the Erez border crossing shortly thereafter.
 The IDF says it is not aware of any civilians being hurt in these bombardments.
 Haaretz notes one case in which it is known that civilians were hit, in the house of Pessi Cohen at Kibbutz Be'eri.
 14 hostages were in the house as the IDF attacked it, with 13 of them killed.

-A source in the Southern Command of the IDF told Haaretz: Everyone knew by then that such vehicles could be carrying kidnapped civilians or soldiers...There was no case in which a vehicle carrying kidnapped people was knowingly attacked, but you couldn't really know if there were any such people in a vehicle.
-I can't say there was a clear instruction, but everyone knew what it meant to not let any vehicles return to Gaza.
-The same source stated that on 2:00 P.M. a new instruction was given that "was meant to turn the area around the border fence into a killing zone, closing it off toward the west."

-A September 2024 report by Australia's ABC News covers the use of the Hannibal Directive.
-The report quotes former Israeli officer, Air Force Colonel Nof Erez as saying: "This was a mass Hannibal.
+In a September 2024 report by Australia's ABC News, former Israeli officer, Air Force Colonel Nof Erez, is quoted as saying: "This was a mass Hannibal.
 It was tons and tons of openings in the fence, and thousands of people in every type of vehicle, some with hostages and some without."
 The report also notes Tank officers confirming their interpretation of the Directive, firing on vehicles returning to Gaza, potentially with Israelis on board.
 "My gut feeling told me that they [soldiers from another tank] could be on them," tank captain Bar Zonshein told Israel's Channel 13.
-Captain Zonshein is asked: "So you might be killing them with that action?
-They are your soldiers."
-ABC News adds that it was not only soldiers but also Israeli civilians who were targeted.